jeffstevens98/loebTrainingKiosk/README.txt

 At this point, you should be fully functional!
 Execute the trainingKiosk.bat file by double clicking it and you should have your kiosk that tracks user input and issues session timeouts working.
 If you experience any issues, please leave an issue on the github repo webpage.

-Some other configurations you may want to make:
+Some other configurations you may want to make (we want these for the loeb electric training kiosks):

 *If you want this script to run at start up on your windows PC, do the following: